Ayush3014/React-fundamentals/README.md

 # React-fundamentals
-A Book list project on react fundamentals from Free Code Camp Deployed using netlify: https://react-fundamentals-fcc.netlify.app/
+A Book list project on react fundamentals from Free Code Camp.

+Deployed using netlify: https://react-fundamentals-fcc.netlify.app/